kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 The provisioning process flow looks as follows:
 1. The user triggers the provisioning action.
-2. Provisioning script checks if secret exists in a given namespace and downloads it.
+2. The provisioning script checks if Secret exists in a given Namespace and downloads it.
 3. gcloud CLI is configured based on values from secret.
 4. [sc](https://github.com/kyma-incubator/k8s-service-catalog) CLI is used to add GCP Broker to Kyma cluster
 5. `sc` CLI creates service account and access key on the Google Cloud Platform.